-Shin splints are not permanent.
-You should be able to ease pain from shin splints with rest, changing the amount of exercise you are doing and making sure to wear supportive footwear.
-If your shin splints do not go away over a long period of time, see your doctor.
+Shin splints aren’t permanent.
+You should be able to ease pain from shin splints with rest, changing the amount of exercise you’re doing and making sure to wear supportive footwear.
+If your shin splints don’t go away over a long period of time, see your healthcare provider.
 You may need to be tested for stress fractures or other conditions that could be causing the pain.
-Preventing shin splints from returning may require an evaluation of your diet, footwear, stretching and flexibility.
+Preventing shin splints from returning may require an evaluation of your footwear, stretching and flexibility.

-You should call your doctor if your shin pain is severe or if it doesn’t go away after a few weeks of rest.
-Call your doctor if your legs are very swollen, red or painful.
-These symptoms could be signs of an infection or another condition.
+You should call your healthcare provider if your shin pain is severe or doesn’t go away after a few weeks of rest.
+Call your provider if your legs are very swollen, red or painful.
+These symptoms could mean you have an infection or another condition.

 Questions you may want to ask your provider include: